awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 ### Step 4: Add VPC subnet endpoints<a name="getting-started-add-endpoints-custom"></a>

 Add one or more virtual private cloud \(VPC\) subnet endpoints for this regional endpoint group\.
-Endpoints for define the VPC subnets that can receive traffic through a \.
+Endpoints for custom routing accelerators define the VPC subnets that can receive traffic through a custom routing accelerator\.
 Each subnet can contain one or many Amazon EC2 instance destinations\.

 When you add a VPC subnet endpoint, Global Accelerator generates new port mappings that you can use to route traffic to the destination EC2 instance IP addresses in the subnet\.
 Then you can use the Global Accelerator API to get a static list of all the port mappings for the subnet, and use the mapping to deterministically direct traffic to specific EC2 instances\.